REI-Network/rei/packages/core/README.md

    - removedLogs: When the transaction rolled back, respond.
    - newHeads: Respond to the new blockHeads.

-- `ChainIndexer` and `BloomBitsFilter` : Index of chain and Bloom filter to find blocks and transactions.
+- `Indexer` and `BloomBitsFilter` : Index of chain and Bloom filter to find blocks and transactions.

-- `Miner` and `Woker` : Calculate and generate blocks.
+- `Miner` : Calculate and generate blocks.

-- `Fetcher` : Sync blockes from other nodes in the network.
+- `Protocols` : Used for communication and data transmission between nodes

-- `TxFetcher` : Sync transactions from other nodes in the network.
+- `Txpool` : Txpool contains all transactions obtained from local and network

-- `Tracer` : Trace blocks and transactions to debug the program.
+- `Sync` : Synchronize blocks

+- `Txsync`: Synchronize transactions

+- `Tracer`: Tracer provides an implementation of trace block or transaction

 ## INSTALL